Bionic business energy suppliers

 Will your energy be turned off if your switch gets blocked?

-The simple answer is no. It’s very rare for a supplier to resort to the lengths of disconnecting a customer’s energy supply.
+The simple answer is no. It’s rare for a supplier to resort to the lengths of disconnecting a customer’s energy supply.

 Disconnection is usually a supplier’s last resort, and most will only do this when all other avenues have been exhausted in trying to recuperate debt from a customer over a considerable time.
 Before disconnecting your premises, your supplier must make a reasonable effort to contact you, via email, phone and letter.